 We’ve all heard it.
 To protect your plants (hostas and lettuce, for example) from slugs, you’re supposed to surround them with crushed eggshells.
 The idea is the shells will create an impenetrable barrier, because slugs can’t cross them: their soft bodies would be torn apart on the sharp edges.

 I did this for years, but stopped.
 It just wasn’t working for me.
-I could see no difference between protected plants and unprotected ones: they all got munched on.
+I saw no difference between protected plants by eggshells and unprotected ones. they all got munched on by slugs.
 But I naively kept recommending this technique to my readers.

 Turns out it doesn’t work.
 Not even a bit.
 In fact, the odour of fresh eggs will actually attract slugs to your plants.
-Woops!
+Oops!

 My suggestion?
 Reduce those eggshells into a fine powder and add them to your compost.
 They won’t damage any slugs, but at least they’ll boost your compost in calcium.

 0 comments on “Slugs and Eggshells: The Truth”